Speaker

 Castle Rock, Colorado, United States

-Joe Houghes is a leader of the Denver VMware & PowerShell User Groups, and he's a Sr. Solutions Architect with Pure Storage.
-He focuses on automating us out of our IT operations while freeing us to perform higher-level tasks.
+Joe Houghes is a leader of the Denver VMware, PowerShell, and Veeam User Groups.
+He is a Field Solutions Architect with Pure Storage and focuses on automating us out of typical IT operations while freeing us to perform higher-level tasks.

 Joe also works to evangelize the message that automation should be a focus for admins & engineers, even though it requires more in-depth thinking and focus beyond performing a task once.
 He knows that even though it is not always someone's default method, the result is repeatable and consistent.